astronomer/astro-docs/cloud/stable/04_customize-airflow/05_kubernetes-executor.md

 If you want to use a pod template for all DAGs within a given Airflow Deployment, you can add a configured pod template to the Deployment as an environment variable.
 To do so:

-1. Create a copy of Astronomer's default [pod template](https://github.com/astronomer/airflow-chart/blob/master/files/pod-template-file.yaml) and update the values as needed for your Deployment.
+1. Create a copy of Astronomer's default [pod template](https://github.com/astronomer/airflow-chart/blob/master/files/pod-template-file.yaml) and add it to your Airflow project directory.
+Update the values as needed for your Deployment.

-2. Update your Dockerfile to copy your configured pod template into your Docker image.
+2. Update your Dockerfile so that it copies your configured pod template into the Docker image for your Airflow Deployment.
 For instance, if your customized pod template file name is `pod_template.yaml`, you would add the following line to your Dockerfile:

     ```
     COPY pod_template.yaml /tmp/pod_template.yaml